neo4jrb/activegraph/docs/ActiveNode.rst

 Scopes
 ------

-Scopes in ``ActiveNode`` are a way of defining a subset of nodes for a particular ``ActiveNode`` model.
+Scopes in ``Node`` are a way of defining a subset of nodes for a particular ``Node`` model.
 This could be as simple as:

 .. code-block:: ruby

     class Person
-      include ActiveGraph::ActiveNode
+      include ActiveGraph::Node

       scope :minors, -> { where(age: 0..17) }
     end